chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 A WSGI-compatible web server will receive client requests and pass them to the underlying WSGI-compatible web application.
 It will also receive responses from the web application and return them to the client.

-In this how-to, we will use gunicorn, a Python WSGI HTTP server.
+In this how-to, we will use gunicorn, a lightweight Python WSGI HTTP server.

-### File Structure
+### Django File Structure

 The root directory naming is useful to you but doesn't matter to Django.
 You can name it whatever you want, and is just a container for the Django project.